Back to BlogHome Safety

 What is a true emergency?

-The National 911 Program, a cooperative effort run by the U.S. Department of Transportation and the Department of Commerce, defines an emergency as “any situation that requires immediate assistance from the police, fire department or ambulance” and provides the following examples:
+NHTSA's National 911 Program, defines an emergency as “any situation that requires immediate assistance from the police, fire department or ambulance” and provides the following examples:

 • A fire